org-arl/unet-blog/_posts/2020-03-30-exploting-spatial-diversity-using-unetstack3.md

 `Unity` is available as a premium agent and requires UnetStack 3.1 and higher.

-Configuring and using the `Unity` agent to exploit spatial diversity is easy with just two simple steps:
+Configuring and using `Unity` agent to exploit spatial diversity is easy with just two simple steps:

 1. Setup the receiver nodes to cooperate.
 2. Add the `Unity` agent on the main receiver.